 XMLSpy XQuery Editing Features:

-- Support for schema-aware XQuery 1.0
+- Support for schema-aware XQuery 1.0 and 3.1

 - Bracket matching & intelligent entry helpers

 - Intelligent XPath auto-completion